GreatTusk/ionic-react-tailwind-template/README.md

   npm run lint
   ```

+## Configuration
+This template is configured to use with Shadcnui.

 That's it!
 You're ready to run and develop your Ionic app with React and Tailwind CSS.

 ## Documentation